Last Updated on November 19, 2019

 Surgical Treatment of Shoulder Impingement Syndrome

-Patient should be examined under anesthesia and and diagnostic arthroscopy should be done.
+The patient should be examined under anesthesia and diagnostic arthroscopy should be done.

 Any instability present should be documented.